 Career Opportunities for English Majors

 The study of English opens doors to many careers.
-English majors develop highly valued skills in oral and written communication, and the ability to think creatively as well as analytically.
+English majors develop highly valued skills in oral and written communication, research, and the ability to think creatively as well as analytically.

 Nature of the Work

 It is difficult to summarize the work of those with a degree in English due to the broad array of career options they pursue.
 Presented below are brief sketches of occupations that require the English major’s skills in communication and analysis.

 Production assistant, editorial assistant, and copywriter are examples of entry-level positions in publishing.
 Production assistants clip stories that come over the wire services’ printers, answer phones and make copies of material for news writers, editors, and program directors.
 They review copy for errors in grammar, punctuation, and spelling.
 They check manuscripts for readability, style, and agreement with editorial policy.
 Editorial Assistants perform research for writers and verify facts, dates, and statistics.
 They may help prepare material for publication or broadcast by arranging page layouts of articles, photographs, and advertising or by planning the use of films.
 They may also compose headlines, prepare copy for typesetters, and proofread the printer’s galleys.
 Some editorial assistants read and evaluate manuscripts submitted by freelance writers or answer letters about published or broadcast material.
 Copywriters write advertising copy for use by publication or broadcast media to promote the sale of goods and services.

 Technical writers put scientific and technical information into readily understandable language.
 They may prepare engineering manuals, catalogs, parts lists, instructional materials, and engineering reports.
 Technical writers often are part of a team, working closely with scientists, engineers, accountants, and others.